reframejs/reframe/readme.md

 #### Adaptability

-Beyond the adaptable points described above, **Reframe is adaptable all the way down to Repage**.
+Beyond the [Adaptable] points mentioned above, **Reframe is adaptable all the way down to Repage**.

 Behind the curtain,
-Reframe is built on top of Repage.
+Reframe is built on top of [Repage](https://github.com/brillout/repage).
 Repage is an agnostic low-level page management library.

 Reframe is designed such that any part of Reframe can be replaced with code of your own.
-You can even eventually get rid of Reframe altogether to then use Repage directly.
+You can eventually even get rid of Reframe altogether to then use Repage directly.

 By replacing Reframe parts you can for example
  - [Adaptable] User a view library other than React
  - [Adaptable] User a build tool other than webpack

-And to further push the adaptability envelop, Repage itself designed with adaptability in mind and **Repage is adaptable all the way down to vanilla JavaScript**.
+And to further push the adaptability envelop, Repage is itself designed with adaptability in mind and **Repage is adaptable all the way down to vanilla JavaScript**.

 In overall, and if you are willing to replace parts of Reframe/Repage with your own code, every bit of this framework is adaptable to your needs.